dball/destructive/README.md

 Fields may declare they correspond to `unique` or `identity` attributes by including those as directives.
 They are mutually inconsistent, only one way be given.
 Structs may have multiple such attributes, and may also have a database id field.

 When recording an entity, if none of these values resolve to an extant entity, a new entity will be created.
-If they resolve to a single entity, subject to the constraints of the `identity` attributes, the given attribute values are recorded.
+If they resolve to a single entity, subject to the constraints of the `unique` attributes, the given attribute values are recorded.
 Except as noted above for sorted collections, any existing attributes not reflected in the recorded struct are left untouched.

-If the identifiers resolve to multiple extant entities, or if the struct does not have an id and any `identity` attributes resolve to an extant entity, the recording will fail.
+If the identifiers resolve to multiple extant entities, or if the struct does not have an id and any `unique` attributes resolve to an extant entity, the recording will fail.

 Structs are currently retracted in full, that is to say, all attributes of the resolved entity are retracted.